 The year 2023.
 The world has become a war zone where the Sentinel robots have been programmed to hunt and eliminate mutants.
 Professor Xavier, Magneto, Wolverine and several others take refuge at a mountainside monastery in China.
 Professor Xavier believes that all of this came about because the young Mystique murdered Bolivar Trask, the creator of the Sentinels in 1973.
 This led to her DNA being used to perfect the Sentinels that can adapt to combat each mutant’s power.
 Kitty Pryde has the power to project someone back in time to inhabit their earlier selves but this is only limited to a few hours due to the stress on the body.
 Wolverine volunteers to be sent back to 1973 where his ability to regenerate will be able to cope with the stress.
 Successfully travelling back, Wolverine then sets about to inspire the young Xavier, who has surrendered his powers in favour of a drug that allows him to walk, to stand up and change the future.
 They rescue Magneto from where he has been imprisoned in a special prison in the deepest bowels of The Pentagon and then head to stop Mystique’s plans to assassinate Trask.

 Days of Future Past seems a smart choice for Bryan Singer.
 In 2000, Singer was a bright rising ingenue who had had the word of mouth hit of The Usual Suspects (1995), dipped slightly with the Stephen King adaptation Apt Pupil (1998) and was still largely an unknown when he took on X-Men as his third film.
 The success of the two X-Men films propelled Singer to a career peak – subject to the sort of stratosphere of fanboy adoration that Christopher Nolan now inhabits.
 Singer then jumped from Marvel to make DC’s Superman Returns (2006) and fell from his throne altogether.
 While I am in a minority in arguing that it is his best film, Superman Returns has a lot of hate for it and is regarded as a failure by most (even though it was the sixth top grossing film of its year).
-Singer’s star failed to recover with the Tom Cruise Nazi film Valkyrie (2008) and the surprisingly lacklustre fantasy film Jack the Giant Slayer (2013).
+Singer’s star failed to recover with the Tom Cruise Nazi film Valkyrie (2008), the surprisingly lacklustre fantasy film Jack the Giant Slayer (2013) and Bohemian Rhapsody (2018), a troubled production that had Singer fired.
 Thus it seems sound commercial sense for Singer to return to the place where he found his greatest acclaim.

 From advance word, some called X-Men: Days of Future Past one of the best X-Men films to date and most a resounding success.
 I remain slightly the less of that classification.
 Singer and Simon Kinberg have adapted Days of Future Past (1981), a two-part story that appeared in The Uncanny X-Men and is regarded as a one of the best Marvel stories ever.
 That said, Singer and Kinberg rework the story considerably – in the original, it is Kitty Pryde who travels back in time whereas here she (not a major character in the films so far) is replaced by the more popular Wolverine.
 (It can be observed that the X-Men film series had long ago ceased worrying too much about comic-book continuity and are more centred around the various actors cast in the parts, only returning to the source now and again to find new mutant characters to introduce).
 Days of Future Past had previously been adapted (more faithfully) as a two part episode of the animated X-Men (1992-7).